-With all the craziness going on in the world, elections have been on a lot of people's minds lately.
+Image by Hannah Edgman from Pixabay With all the craziness going on in the world, elections have been on a lot of people's minds lately.
 The other day I started watching Chelsea Handler's new documentary special on Netflix called Hello, Privilege.
 It's Me, Chelsea.
-The focus was on white privilege, but one of the things it touched on is the issue … Continue reading Voter ID Laws as a Form of Voter Suppression
+One of the things it touched on was voter suppression through rules around voter… Continue reading Voter ID Laws as a Form of Voter Suppression

-The concept of intersectionality was first proposed in 1989 by black feminist researcher Kimberlé Williams Crenshaw to represent the many different layers of social stratification that can combine to disadvantage people.
+Black feminist researcher Kimberlé Williams Crenshaw first proposed the concept of intersectionality in 1989 by to represent the many different layers of social stratification that can combine to disadvantage people.
 This includes factors like race, sexual orientation, social class, age, disability, and gender.
-Expanding on this concept, sociologist Patricia Hill Collins described the intersectional points … Continue reading Intersectionality and what it means for mental health
+Expanding on this concept, sociologist Patricia Hill Collins described the intersectional points as… Continue reading Intersectionality and What it Means for Mental Health

 Image by John Hain from Pixabay Like so many other things in this world, race shouldn't be an issue when it comes to mental health, but it is.
-I'm not talking about biological effects associated with race like genetic susceptibilities to certain illnesses, but rather the impact of socially imposed ideas about race, and the lack of equality that results.
-To … Continue reading Where race and mental health collide
+I'm not talking about biological effects associated with race like genetic susceptibilities to certain illnesses, but rather the impact of socially imposed ideas about race, and the lack of equality… Continue reading Where Race and Mental Health Collide

 Image by Dimitris Vetsikas from Pixabay It's easy to think of feminism as something that's solely about boosting up the status of women.
 I would argue, though, that feminism is something that can lift us all up.
-Gender stereotypes Feminist beliefs may be enacted in different ways, but at its core feminism recognizes how women have been disadvantaged by traditional gender … Continue reading Why feminism helps all of us
+Gender stereotypes Feminist beliefs may be enacted in different ways, but at its core feminism recognizes how women have been disadvantaged… Continue reading Why Feminism Helps All of Us